-English learners coming from homes in which a language other than English is used to determine their eligibility to receive special education.
-The placement of low English proficiency students in special education programs and facilities shall be made in accordance with the test results reflecting the student's linguistic, cultural and special education needs.
-For purposes of determining the eligibility of children the State Board of Education shall include in the rules "case study", "staff conference", definitions of "individualized "qualified educational program", and specialist" appropriate to each category of children with disabilities as defined in this Article.
-For purposes of determining the eligibility of children from homes in which a language other than English is used, the State Board of Education shall include in the rules definitions "qualified bilingual specialists" and "linguistically and culturally appropriate individualized educational programs".
-For purposes of this Section, as well as Sections 14-8.02a, 14-8.02b, and 14-8.02c of this Code, "parent" means a parent as defined in the federal Individuals with Disabilities Education Act (20 U.S.C.
+1 made in accordance with the test results reflecting the student's linguistic, cultural and special education needs.
+2 For purposes of determining the eligibility of children the 3 4 State Board of Education shall include in the 5 definitions of "case study", "staff conference", 6 "individualized educational program", "qualified and specialist" appropriate to each category of children with 7 disabilities as defined in this Article.
+For purposes of 8 9 determining the eligibility of children from homes in which a 10 language other than English is used, the State Board of 11 Education shall include in the rules definitions for "qualified bilingual specialists" and "linguistically and 12 13 culturally appropriate individualized educational programs".
+For purposes of this Section, as well as Sections 14-8.02a, 14 15 14-8.02b, and 14-8.02c of this Code, "parent" means a parent 16 as defined in the federal Individuals with Disabilities Education Act (20 U.S.C.
 1401(23)).
+17